 - gum disease

 If you have pain from an impacted tooth, you may be able to use over-the-counter medication to provide temporary relief.
-Aspirin has been found to be an effective treatment for mild to moderate tooth pain.
+Aspirin to be an effective treatment for mild to moderate tooth pain.
 However, aspirin should not be given to children under the age of 18, because it can increase their risk for Reye’s syndrome, a serious condition.

 If your pain is severe and you can’t find relief from home remedies, your doctor may prescribe a pain reliever.
 Even if home remedies help with your pain, you should still talk to your dentist.
 Pain relief treatments should only be used in the short term.
 If an impacted tooth is causing pain, it will likely need to be surgically removed or treated using other medical interventions.